-Health inequities - the unfair and avoidable differences in health status seen between groups of people and countries on a global scale - are a multifactorial problem that have the potential to impact not just the health of an individual but the health of businesses, government, other entities, and societies at large.
+Health inequities - the unfair and avoidable differences in health status seen between groups of people and countries3 - are a multifactorial problem that have the potential to impact not just the health of an individual but the health of businesses, government, other entities, and societies at large.

 In addition to heath inequities being global in nature, their effects and impact can manifest differently in various parts of the world.
-For example, research shows that health inequities cost an estimated 1.4 percent of the European Union's annual Gross Domestic Product (GDP), which is almost equivalent to Europe's annual defense spending.
-III health and premature mortality costs Africa nearly \$3 trillion, and in the United States, health inequities cost \$320 billion annually.

-Health inequities are also not just linked to clinical care.
-Research confirms that clinical care only contributes to approximately 20 percent of a person's overall health.
-The other 80 percent is determined by the conditions that are present where people are born, live, learn, work, play, worship and age.
-These non-medical conditions are commonly referred to as social determinants of health.
-They include economic stability, access to quality education, health care, and a person's neighborhood and social communities.
-They can impact a wide range of health, daily living functions, and quality-of-life outcomes and risks.
-Social determinants of health also contribute to wide health disparities - a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantages.
+For example, research shows that health inequities cost an estimated 1.4 percent of the European Union's annual Gross Domestic Product (GDP), which is almost equivalent to Europe's annual defense spending.4 III health and premature mortality costs Africa nearly \$3 trillion5, and in the United States, health inequities cost \$320 billion annually.6 contributes to approximately 20 percent of a person's overall health.
+The other 80 percent is determined by the conditions that are present where people are born, live, learn, work, play, worship and age.7 These non-medical conditions are commonly referred to as social determinants of health.
+They include economic stability, access to quality education, health care, and a person's neighborhood and social communities.8 They can impact a wide range of health, daily living functions, and quality-of-life outcomes and risks.9 Social determinants of health also contribute to wide health disparities - a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantages.10